Find Affordable College Courses

 Clemson, SC

 With a ranking of #12, Clemson University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the suburb of Clemson, Clemson is a public school with a fairly large student population.
+Located in the suburb of Clemson, Clemson is a public college with a very large student population.

 Women make up 33% of the economics majors at the school.